mohammedkhalilia/mohammedkhalilia.github.io/content/publication/context-gloss-aug/index.md

 ---
-title: 'WojoodNER 2023: The First Arabic Named Entity Recognition Shared Task'
+title: 'Context-Gloss Augmentation for Improving Arabic Target Sense Verification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Sanad Malaysha
   - Mustafa Jarrar
-  - Muhammad Abdul-Mageed
   - Mohammed Khalilia
-  - Bashar Talafha
-  - AbdelRahim Elmadany
-  - Nagham Hamad
-  - Alaa' Omar

 # Author notes (optional)
 author_notes: